cardano-foundation/CIPs/CPS-0012/README.md

 ### Multi-Provider Wallets

-Wallets may wish to allow users to bring their own data layer provider.
+Wallets may wish to allow users to bring their own data layer provider (on public or custom networks).
 By having a standard interface wallets would be able to support this, which would reduce the wallet's operating costs.
 For the users this gives them flexibility, redundancy and the option to run their wallet on their own infrastructure.